 How does boiling exactly kill viruses?

-In this section we’ll get to know what exactly happens to the virus when water is being boiled.
-For starters, through bringing the water to a boiling point – this kills microbes and viruses by utilizing the heat to damage the structural components within them thus disrupting essential life processes.
+In this section, we’ll discuss what exactly happens to the virus when water is being boiled.
+For starters, bringing the water to a boiling point – kills microbes and viruses by utilizing the heat to damage the structural components within them thus disrupting essential life processes.

 When I mean by structural components in the case of viruses, we’re looking at the destruction of their proteins which isn’t only vital for them to thrive and function but also utilized in replicating themselves.

 In short, bringing water to a boil will deactivate and kill most viruses because we destroy their important proteins and as a result, they cannot thrive nor multiply.

 However, most pathogens including most types of viruses usually start to deactivate whenever water reaches a heated point at 60 degrees Celsius which is noticeably lower than that of the boiling water.
 It is at this point of temperature where they start to unravel and disintegrate.